 - The IRS says parts of the project are more than two years behind schedule and running over budget.

 - Earlier this month it was revealed that some elements of the plan are running over budget and at least seven years behind schedule.

-run someone/thing over
+run someone/something over